yoriyatana/nss_tacplus/README.md

 ## Using TACACS+ NSS module

-1. There should be a sample configuration file in the `etc' directory.
+1. There should be a sample configuration file in the `etc` directory.
    To install it, copy it into your `/etc` directory:

    ```
-   $ sudo cp etc/tacplus.conf /etc/tacplus.conf
+   $ cp etc/tacplus.conf /etc/tacplus.conf
    ```

 2. There is also a user-unfriendly tool that you can use to validate that